-The first comprehensive Houdini biography was published by Harcourt, Brace and Co. in June 1928.
+The first comprehensive Houdini biography was published by Harcourt, Brace and Co. on June 7, 1928.
 The book was Houdini, His Life Story by Harold Kellock from the Recollections and Documents of Beatrice Houdini.
 Hardeen famously inscribed a copy of the book with the sentence: "This book is full of lies."

 |1928 first edition by Harcourt, Brace.|